Lisa Vanderpump Shows Off Breathtaking Holiday Décor At Her Beverly Hills Restaurant

-Lisa Vanderpump shared a gorgeous video of the holiday décor at Villa Blanca, one of several high-end restaurants she owns in the Beverly Hills area.
-The Vanderpump Rules star took to Instagram to give her 2.4 million Instagram followers a peek at the decked-out Mediterranean-inspired restaurant, and it’s no surprise that her fans were mesmerized by its beauty and sparkle.
+Lisa Vanderpump shared a gorgeous video of the holiday décor at Villa Blanca, one of several high-end restaurants she owns in the Beverly Hills, California area.
+The Vanderpump Rules star took to Instagram to give her 2.4 million followers a peek at the decked-out Mediterranean-inspired restaurant.
+It’s no surprise that her fans were mesmerized by its beauty and sparkle.

-In the video, a pianist can be heard playing the classic Christmas carol “Deck the Halls” as a camera pans to the Villa Blanca entrance.
-Lit candles and white lights are glowing everywhere and a sparkly silver tree shines.
-A view to the front door reveals that even the trees out front of the California eatery are wrapped in warm white lights.
-A plate of delectable food from the menu is also shown.
+In the video, a pianist could be heard playing the classic Christmas carol “Deck the Halls” as a camera panned to the Villa Blanca entrance.
+Lit candles and white lights were glowing everywhere and a sparkly silver tree shone.
+A view to the front door revealed that even the trees out front of the California eatery were wrapped in warm white lights.
+A plate of delectable food from the menu was also shown.

 “Sparkly and beautiful just like you.
 Merry Christmas!!” one fan wrote.